NicPWNs/random-unicode-emoji/README.md

 # random-unicode-emoji

-A simple 4kb lib that returns random unicode emojis.
+A small, simple lib that returns random unicode emojis.

-Has no dependencies 👼
+Only 4kb and has no dependencies 👼

 ## Install ✨